maxio-com/stoplight-platform-developer-docs/docs/getting-started/Authentication.md

 * [Chargify.js](./ZG9jOjE0NjAzNDI0-overview)

 Both methods of authentication assume you have previously generated API keys securely stored them for later use.
 For more information, see ["Obtaining Credentials"](https://maxio-chargify.zendesk.com/hc/en-us/articles/5404829390349-Users#users-0-0).

-For most integrations, the API will be the easiest to implement.
-Chargify Direct is a method of very securely creating subscriptions where the information is posted directly to Chargify and none of the payment information is passed through your code.
-Your requirements will dictate the need to use one or the other (or both).

 ## API